tony-xlh/react-native-zxing-mlkit-dynamsoft/README.md

 ### Inverted

-Only Dynamsoft Barcode Reader can read inverted images.
+Only Dynamsoft Barcode Reader can read inverted images in all barcode formats.

 # Getting Started